iamtrask/Sonar/README.md

 ## Using Docker

-We prepared a Docker container of the Sonar smart contract running on a private in-memory ethereum blockchain ([testrpc](https://github.com/ethereumjs/testrpc)).
+We prepared a Docker container of the Sonar smart contract running on a private in-memory ethereum blockchain.

 Run